Poisson approximation of Rademacher functionals by the Chen-Stein method and Malliavin calculus: Abstract

 \section{Abstract}

 New bounds on the total variation distance between the law of integer valued functionals of possibly non-symmetric and non-homogeneous infinite Rademacher sequences and the Poisson distribution are established.
 They are based on a combination of the Chen-Stein method and a discrete version of Malliavin calculus.
-Applications to shifted discrete multiple stochastic integrals are regarded.
-For this, a new product formula for discrete multiple stochastic integrals is shown.
+We give some applications to shifted discrete multiple stochastic integrals.